Autistic Adventures in Gut Repair, Diet Change, and Embracing Change

 Judith Bluestone (neurological expert and autistic spectrum adult) had the same experiences I’ve had with synthetic (plastic) fabrics.
 They disrupt our electrical signals, our cell communication, and we feel off-kilter when wearing them.

 There are a couple of reasons this autistic experience with wearing synthetics might be so.
-First, plastics are insulators, and there is increasing evidence that we’re meant to jive with the earth’s electromagnetic field — and that when we don’t, there are mental, emotional, and physical health consequences.
+First, plastics are insulators, and there is increasing evidence that we’re meant to jive connected to the earth’s electromagnetic field — and that when we don’t, there are mental, emotional, and physical health consequences.

 As a woman, it’s getting harder to find any kind of wear (including outdoor wear) that isn’t partly if not entirely synthetic.
 In contrast, ABC had leather boots with rubber soles, wool socks and sweaters, canvas tents (until nylon started to replace these), oiled cotton rain gear, and other stuff that didn’t smell like too many plastic bags in one place.